drb4637/dotfiles/README.md

 * `%` has been remapped to `v`.
 * Use vim movement keys for moving between panes.
 * Copy buffer is coppied to xclip.
-* Status bar tells you date, time, user, and hostname.
+* sTatus bar tells you date, time, user, and hostname.
 Especially useful with nested ssh sessions.